ash-project/ash/documentation/tutorials/get-started.md

 end
 ```

-You may notice that if you don't add the resource to your api, or if you don't add the `belongs_to` relationship, that you'll get helpful errors at compile time.
+You may notice that if you don't add the resource to your domain, or if you don't add the `belongs_to` relationship, that you'll get helpful errors at compile time.
 Helpful compile time validations are a core concept of Ash as we really want to ensure that your application is valid.

 ## Working with relationships